 Incident management is the structured process organizations use to identify, log, prioritize, and resolve incidents to restore normal service operations as quickly as possible.
 It creates order by giving teams a repeatable way to handle issues without wasting time or reinventing the wheel each time something goes wrong.

 Incident management is realistic.
-It’s not about eliminating every problem, but about giving your teams the tools and processes they need to respond with confidence and protect customers as you minimize business impact.
+It’s not about eliminating every problem, but about giving your teams the processes they need to respond with confidence and protect customers as you minimize business impact.

 What are the primary objectives of the incident management process?

 The purpose of incident management is to create a framework for teams so they can respond consistently to whatever’s thrown their way and limit disruption to the business.
-At its core, the process is designed to:
+Without clearly defined objectives, even experienced teams can lose valuable time during high-pressure situations.
+At its core, the incident management process is designed to:

 - Standardize response procedures by creating a clear framework for identifying, logging, and handling incidents.